wadester/emacs_cfg/README.md

 3)  This was created to support both Emacs and Xemacs.
-For years I used only Xemacs, but with current Fedora/CentOS/Ubuntu the newer Emacs is fantastic and that is all I use hence recent changes have not been tested with Xemacs.
+For years I used only Xemacs, but with current Fedora/CentOS/Ubuntu the newer Emacs is fantastic and that is all I use, hence recent changes have not been tested with Xemacs.

 4)  The .emacs file is a stub directing to the .xemacs directory's